-- ➤ Choose View | Filter and click the down arrow at the bottom of the Filter icon. - Choose New in the sub-menu.
+- ➤ Choose View | Filter and click the down arrow at the bottom of the Filter icon.

+- Choose New in the sub-menu.

 The Filter dialog opens.

-- Enter a name for your filter in the 'Filter name' field. - Click Add Level to define your first condition. - Click the Property field and choose the branch element that you want to use to filter the map.
-If for instance you want to restrict the display to all the branches on which you have placed a Priority 1 icon, select the entry "Branch icons" in the list. - ➤ Click the Condition field and choose the required condition.
+Enter a name for your filter in the 'Filter name' field.

+- Click Add Level to define your first condition. - ➤ Click the Property field and choose the branch element that you want to use to filter the map.
+If for instance you want to restrict the display to all the branches on which you have placed a Priority 1 icon, select the entry "Branch icons" in the list. - For a definition of the property "Total slack", see "Reviewing a project plan". - ➤ Click the Condition field and choose the required condition.
 In our example, you would choose the entry "Equal to" or "Contains" (in case some branches contain more than one icon). - Click the Value field to define the condition to be applied to the branch.
 In our example, you would choose the Priority 1 icon in the icon gallery that opens when you click the Value field. - (optional) Click Add Level again to define a second condition, using the And/Or field to indicate whether both conditions must be met for the branch to display, or whether meeting just one of the two conditions is enough for the branch to display. - (optional) Continue adding conditions as required and click OK.